The 11-Point IT Security Checklist for Small Businesses

 A “brute-force” login is an attack in which a hacker tries repeated combinations for user IDs and passwords to get onto your network.
 Certain tools help attackers use multiple ID/password combinations in quick succession.

-- Make sure the setting that locks out accounts after a certain number of attempts within a certain time period is activated.
+- Activate the setting that locks out accounts after a certain number of attempts within a certain time period

 5. Enable two-factor authentication (2FA) wherever possible